 It's also sensible to disable in-app purchases, as well as the ability to install apps.

-New in iOS 6 is Guided Access (shown above, left).
+Introduced in iOS 6 was Guided Access (shown above, left).
 This effectively disables all hardware buttons once within an app preventing kids from accessing anything else.
 You'll find the setting in General > Accessibility.

 Once enabled, triple-press the Home button after launching an app to enable Guided Access.
 You can then draw on the screen to disable certain areas.
 Tap the Options button to disable touch altogether.

 Google's Android OS doesn't have much in the way of parental controls, and really requires you to download a parental control app.
 However, from Android 5.0 onwards, Google added user profiles.
 These are extremely valuable not only if you share a tablet, but also because you can choose which apps are available to a specific user, such as a child.
 Here's how to set up profiles in Android.

 Android also has is built-in content filtering for the Google Play store so you can restrict which apps can be downloaded.
 To do this, launch the Play store app and press your device's menu button and choose Settings from the menu.

 Scroll down to Content filtering, tap it and choose to allow apps rated for low, medium or high maturity.

 This goes some way to preventing kids from downloading inappropriate apps, but you can still install apps such as the safe browsers we've mentioned, to limit what kids see when browsing online.